Ultimate Fighting Championship: Controversy over eye pokes

-2021 Endeavor's IPO and Zuffa buyout
+Zuffa buyout by Endeavor

-On April 29, 2021, Endeavor Group (EDR) successfully launched an initial public offering (IPO) and became a publicly traded company listed on the New York Stock Exchange.
-Endeavor subsequently used some of the proceeds from the IPO to buy out Zuffa's other shareholders at a value of $1.7 billion, making Zuffa a wholly-owned subsidiary of Endeavor.
+On April 29, 2021, Endeavor successfully launched an initial public offering (IPO) and became a publicly traded company listed on the New York Stock Exchange.
+Endeavor subsequently used some of the proceeds from the IPO to buy out Zuffa's other shareholders at a value of $1.7 billion, making Zuffa a wholly owned subsidiary of Endeavor.

-2022 UFC Betting Scandal
+Betting scandal

-On November 5, 2022, controversy arose when the call for a sports betting fraud investigation was made on a fight involving Darrick Minner a student of James Krause, who is an UFC coach and avid bettor, and Shayilan Nuerdanbieke at UFC Fight Night: Rodriguez vs. Lemos.
+On November 5, 2022, controversy arose when the call for a sports betting fraud investigation was made on a fight involving Darrick Minner a student of James Krause, who is a UFC coach and avid bettor, and Shayilan Nuerdanbieke at UFC Fight Night: Rodriguez vs. Lemos.
 The UFC was informed by sources that suspicious betting patterns had been observed on the fight.
 Minner became a large betting underdog just hours before the fight, and the cause of the suspicion came when Minner threw a kick with an apparently injured leg, then kicked with it again after showing signs of injury before being finished by technical knockout shortly thereafter.

-On November 6th the UFC released a statement that it's official betting partner would look into the matter, but that none of the fighters, coaches, or officials related to the fight were suspected of any wrongdoing.

-On November 18, the Nevada State Athletic Commission informed the UFC and Krause that Krause’s license was suspended and would remain so during the course of the investigation.
+On November 6, the UFC released a statement that its official betting partner would look into the matter, but that none of the fighters, coaches, or officials related to the fight were suspected of any wrongdoing.
+On November 18, the Nevada State Athletic Commission informed the UFC and Krause that Krause's license was suspended and would remain so during the course of the investigation.
 The UFC then announced that any fighter who chose to continue to be coached by Krause or who continued to train in his gym, would not be permitted to participate in UFC events pending the outcome of the aforementioned government investigations.

-Following the controversy UFC introduced rules that banned athletes, coaches, and their close family from betting on UFC events.
+Following the controversy, UFC introduced rules that banned athletes, coaches, and their close family from betting on UFC events.

+TKO era

+Endeavor and WWE merger to form TKO

+On September 12, 2023, Endeavor merged with professional wrestling promotion WWE to form a new publicly traded company under the stock symbol "TKO", overseen by Endeavor's CEO Ari Emanuel.
+WWE's shareholders held a 49% stake in the new company, with Vince McMahon serving as an executive chairman before resigning on January 26, 2024, after Janel Grant, a former WWE employee, filed a lawsuit against McMahon for sex trafficking and sexual assault; the merger agreement valued UFC at $12.1 billion.
+White continued to serve as the CEO for UFC, with his role remaining the same as during the Endeavor period.

+On June 6, 2025, the UFC announced the creation of UFC Brazilian Jiu-Jitsu (UFC BJJ), a sister submission grappling promotion company described by the UFC as "the world’s new premier Brazilian Jiu-Jitsu live event series".
+The promotion held its inaugural event, UFC BJJ 1: Musumeci vs. Gabriel, on June 25, 2025, as part of UFC 317 International Fight Week.
+During the build-up to UFC BJJ 1, the UFC BJJ: Road to the Title reality web television series aired daily on YouTube.